sshambhaviii/Computer-Vision-Using-Tensorflow/README.md

 In this Assignment, we will use CNN to classify digits in the MNIST database.
 The MNIST database is a large database of handwritten digits that is commonly used for training various image processing systems.

+## Final Task

+In this Assignment, we classified images of people as wearing mask correctly, incorrectly and not wearing a mask using VGG architecture.